KingK619/SearchMate/README.md

 ‎
 ‎

->**Note:** Make sure that terminal is opened in the same directory where the tools files are kept.
+>**Note:** Make sure that terminal is opened in the same directory where the tool files are kept.

 ‎